prsunny/DASH/Documentation/dash-sonic-hld.md

 # About this Manual
-This document provides more detailed design of Dash APIs, Dash orchestration agent and the Schemas.
-General Dash HLD can be found at [dash_hld](https://github.com/Azure/DASH/blob/main/documentation/general/design/dash-high-level-design.md)
+This document provides more detailed design of Dash APIs, Dash orchestration agent, Config and APP DB Schemas and other Sonic buildimage changes required to bring up Sonic image on an appliance card.
+General Dash HLD can be found at [dash_hld](https://github.com/Azure/DASH/blob/main/documentation/general/design/dash-high-level-design.md).

 # Definitions/Abbreviation
 ###### Table 1: Abbreviations